 Jesus is the Good Shepherd.

 …Yet, we still seem to insist on relying only on our Theology.
-By the way, there’s a book called ‘Systematic Theology’, but why isn’t there a book called: “Systematic Marriage”? …I’m being sarcastic.
-We can’t put God in a box, like we can’t put our spouse in a box.)
+By the way, there’s a book called ‘Systematic Theology’, but why isn’t there a book called: “Systematic Marriage”? …I’m teasing….
+We can’t put God in a box, like we can’t put our spouse in a box.

 I love when the professional religious leaders of the day took note because, “These unschooled, ordinary men had been with Jesus.”
 (Acts 4)

 Here’s another quote I heard back in 2014 which keeps coming to mind too lately…

 “One day all the mega churches will fall apart, and we’ll look back and wonder what was going on in churches in North America.” – Dallas Willard

 Please note: Don’t think I’m entirely anti mega-church.
 God can still flow and move in them.
 In fact, one year I made a journey to attend a mega church to discover for myself if it was legitimately led by Jesus or not…and I was actually blown away by this church culture of honour (and of family).
 The Lead pastor continually honoured and empowered other leaders, male or female, and was quick to share the pulpit.
 He knew the love and goodness of God that He didn’t feel threatened by others.
 Rather, he cheered them on.

 I am reminded that when leaders don’t think there’s enough of God’s love to go around, and they feel threatened by gifted congregants or other leaders, that’s when they walk in fear, jealousy, control and manipulation…

 But, when leaders know God’s love, they celebrate other people’s wins!

 …But, here’s a thought… If this last Lead Pastor were ever to fall into moral failure like the one I mentioned at the start of this article, would this mega-church fall apart??
 Hmmm, that is the question…